vunxiuxuan/X-UniTech/README.md

 <img width="221" height="204" alt="image" src="https://github.com/user-attachments/assets/8233f609-a69f-4fa5-9d3e-60af5a02538b" />

-# 2.0	Power and sense management
+# 2.0 Power and Sense Management
 This section details the vehicle's power source and sensor systems.
 It covers the selection rationale and implementation of each sensor, along with an analysis of the system's power consumption.
 A complete Build of Materials (BOM) and wiring diagram are also provided for reference.

 ## 2.1 Power source